edwinvdgraaf/javascript-exercises/README.md

 1. Make sure you have a node.js installed
   1a. `$ brew install node.js` or the installer from the node.js website
-1. Install this projects dependencies
+1. Install this projects dependencies: `$ npm install`
 1. Run `npm test`

 ## Exercise 1 - Working with strings, numbers, arrays and control flows